LLM Ranking Challenge

 ## How it works

-In this challenge, we simulate the GPT call with an API endpoint.
+In this challenge, we simulate the LLM call with an API endpoint.
 We make the following assumptions:

 - Ground Truth Ranking: Each conversation c_i has an underlying, hidden rank rank(c_i)

-- GPT's Accuracy: For some pairs (a, b) with rank(a) < rank(b), GPT is wrong and thinks that b < a.
+- LLM's Accuracy: For some pairs (a, b) with rank(a) < rank(b), LLM is wrong and thinks that b < a.

 P(r_0 < r_2) = 66%